Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-Students must keep the iPad in the district issued case at all times.
+Students must keep the iPad in Our District-issued case at all times.

 -